Three-dimensional sitting of WAGNER - patented worldwide.

-Under the direction of Prof. Stefan Diez, the students of the Industrial Design1 department at the University of Applied Arts Vienna have been exploring current and future forms of work over the course of two semesters: While the first semester focused on the current influences on the world of work in terms of technological, economic and social changes, the second semester dealt with the production methods of these projects from the perspective of a future-oriented circular economy.
+Under the direction of Prof. Stefan Diez, the students of the Industrial Design1 department at the University of Applied Arts Vienna have been examining current and future forms of work over the course of two semesters: While the first semester dealt with the current influences on the world of work with regard to technological, economic and social changes, the second semester dealt with the production methods of these projects under the aspects of a future-oriented circular economy.

 This resulted in some great work by the budding industrial designers.

 WAGNER supports the students here in the implementation of various projects and in the realisation of the planned presentation WORKSPACE IN PROGRESS in the Temporary Gallery.